Skip to content

 Your cart is empty

-The 4Cs of Lab Grown Diamonds: Everything You Need to Know
+The 4Cs of Lab Grown Diamonds

 When shopping for a diamond—whether it's for an engagement ring, a timeless piece of jewelry, or a special gift—understanding the 4Cs is essential.
 The 4Cs are the global standard originally created by the Gemological Institute of America (GIA) for evaluating diamond quality and include Cut, Color, Clarity, and Carat Weight.
 These characteristics directly impact a diamond’s beauty, brilliance, and price.